 The drawbacks in using a geographic basis of segmentation are also notable.
 There is always the obvious possibility that consumer preferences may (unexpectedly) bear no relationship to location.
 Other factors, such as ethnic origin or income, may overshadow location.
-The stereotypical Texan from the USA, for example, is hard to find in Houston, where one-third of the population has immigrated from other states.
+The stereotypical Texan, for example, is hard to find in Houston, where one-third of the population has immigrated from other states.
 Another problem is that most geographic areas are very large, regional locations.
-It is evident that the Eastern seaboard market in the US contains many subsegments.
+It is evident that the Eastern seaboard market contains many subsegments.
 Members of a geographic segment often tend to be too heterogeneous to qualify as a meaningful target for marketing action.

-Demographic segments.
-Several demographic characteristics have proven to be particularly relevant when marketing to ultimate consumers.
+Demographic Segments Several demographic characteristics have proven to be particularly relevant when marketing to ultimate consumers.
 Segmenting the consumer market by age groups has been quite useful for several products.
-For example, the youth market (approximately 5 to 13) not only influences how their parents spend money, but also when they make purchases of their own.
-Manufacturers of products such as toys, records, snack foods, and video games have designed promotional efforts directed at this group.
-More recently, the elderly market
+For example, the youth market (approximately 5 to 13) not only influences how their parents spend money, but also make